 The film was controversial for its day, due to criticizing the Catholic Church, which led to a limited run in Europe and the film being unreleased in the US until 2000.

 In the south of Italy, more specifically the small village of Accendura, Bruno, Michele, and Tonino are engaged in mischief and other activities.
 They do all the things you expect little Italian boys to do — smoke cigarettes, watch prostitutes have sex, abuse a pepping tom — earning the ire of La Magiara (Florinda Bolkan, also the star of Fulci’s giallo A Lizard in a Woman’s Skin), a witch who digs up the bones of an infant before conducting a ritual where she creates voodoo style dolls of the three boys, stabbing them with needles and chanting over them.

 Bruno is the first to go missing, inciting a media frenzy as reporters from all over Italy find the story of the week.
 Andrea Martelli (Dennis Hopper’s The Last Movie, Fulci’s The Four of the Apocalypse) is one of them, but smarter than the rest.
 Sneaking into the police investigation, he wonders aloud why the kidnappers, who have called in a ransom, have asked for a small ransom.
 The peeping tom is arrested once it comes out that he buried the boy’s body — but he claims that he only did so to try and get the ransom.
-While he being held for questioning, the second boy, Tonino, is found dead, proving the innocence of the pervert.
+While he is held for questioning, the second boy, Tonino, is found dead, proving the innocence of the pervert.

 Meanwhile, the final boy, Michele, meets rich girl gone bad Patrizia, (Barbara Bouchet from The Red Queen Kills Seven Times) who sunbathes in the nude and has no problem letting the young kid watch.
 Someone calls Michele during a rainstorm the next evening and he becomes the third victim.